Driving Guide

 AWD helps with traction but doesn’t guarantee safety on icy roads.
 You still need winter tyres for optimal grip.

 Overinflating tyres can actually reduce traction.
-Follow the manufacturer’s recommended tyre pressure.
+Follow the manufacturer’s recommended tyre pressure when pumping up your tyres.

 volvo 4x4 side view